Bareflank/hypervisor/bfunwind/README.md

 Since "throw" statements in C++ code generate \_\_cxa_xxx function calls, there is no needed to link the unwind library to every single module as they contain symbols for \_\_cxa_xxx and not \_\_UnwindRaiseException.
 Instead, the unwind library needs to be linked to the libc++abi, and the libc++abi needs to be available at load time.
 Currently, libc++abi is statically linked to libc++.so, which is loaded by the driver / ELF loader with the rest of the VMM.
 In future version of Bareflank, libc.so, libc++.so and libc++abi.so will all be loaded by the driver / ELF loader separately and the unwind library will be statically linked to libc++abi.so only.

 The code in the unwind library is organized by the spec that each file implements (since there are multiple specs to get unwinding to work).
-Generally speaking, when an exception is thrown, the \_\_UnwindRaiseException function is called which is located here:
+Generally speaking, when an exception is thrown, the \_\_Unwind\_RaiseException function is called which is located here:

 [ia64_cxx_abi](https://github.com/Bareflank/hypervisor/blob/master/bfunwind/src/ia64_cxx_abi.cpp)